 This image will contain a new runtime as specified in your Dockerfile.
-Open the command prompt window and run a command with the following syntax:
+Open the Command Prompt window and run a command with the following syntax:

 Be sure to include the period at the end of the command.

-When the command executes, Docker builds the new container image.
+When the command runs, Docker builds the new container image.
 The last line in the command output will be Successfully built <imageId> with the abridged ID value of the new image.
 You must provide your ArcGIS Notebook Server site with its full imageId value.

-- Run the following command in the command prompt window to get the image ID value:
+- Run the following command in the Command Prompt window to get the image ID value:

 docker inspect <imageId>